Skip to Main Content

 Finding Articles Using LCC Library Databases

 To find articles, including articles from peer-reviewed journals, your best bet will be to search using LCC's EBSCO databases.
-To find the search blank, start at the Library's main webpage and click on the “Databases" link in the yellow bar.
+To find the search blank, start at the Library's main webpage and click on the “Databases" link in the orange bar.

 Database searching is different than searching Google.
 For example, in Google, you can type in a whole sentence or more and expect to get useful results.
 The databases function better when you use just 2 or 3 words or phrases.